Uncategorized

-The historic town of Lahaina, located on Maui’s western shores, has been the home to several critical Hawaiian industries: whaling, pineapple, and sugar.
-Most recently, it’s become the heart of Maui’s tourism industry.
+The historic town of Lahaina, located on Maui’s western shores, has long been central to several critical Hawaiian industries: whaling, pineapple, and sugar.
+More recently, it has become the heart of Maui’s tourism industry.

 While other towns might succumb to change with the constant tide of visitors, Lahaina manages to stay tied to its Hawaiian roots.
 A nexus between historic tradition and modern island culture, this beach town offers a variety of engaging and authentic experiences.
 There’s a reason this town is popular with both tourists and locals alike!